jaymolinaro3-glitch/sparringpartner/README.md

     return jsonify(user), 200

-Used here to illustrate the principle:
+Used here to illustrate the core principle:

 Authorization must be derived from server-side identity (here approximated by X-User-ID), not from the client-controlled ID in the URL.

 ---

 Vulnerability 2 — Mass Assignment / Privilege Escalation

+Claim Violated
+	Clients cannot modify privileged attributes

 Vulnerable Endpoint

 PATCH /users/<id>